GilbertvdB/Grading_app_SQLite3-CRUD/README.md

 </br>The challenge is to start simple and updrage the codes.
 </br> And as im learning more about programming and development make changes that reflect what i've learned.

-Task: Create a grading systeem for a school & storing the information in a database.
+</br>Task: Create a grading systeem for a school & storing the information in a database.
-Entering a grade per student per subject.
+</br>Entering a grade per student per subject.

+</br> With every new iteration or new branch I wont merge it with the main.
+This way I can look at my own progress over time as I learn
+</br>more techniques.
+The last branch is the most updated version so far.

 </br> ----------------------------------------------------------------------------------------------------------------
 </br>